Code-Institute-Submissions/memory-game-1/README.md

  ### Testing:
  I have tested the responsivness using google developer tools the provided small devices: Galaxy S5,Pixel2,Pixe2 XL,Iphone 5/SE,Iphone 6/7/8, Iphone 6/7/8 plus, Iphone X,Ipad,Ipad Pro, as well as small and normal desktops.
+ I have tested this game extensively until a score of 100 , I have tested the behaviour when giving wrong combinations, seems to work properly.
+ For testing purposes I have left  console log comments to be able to see the game generated sequences and the player generated sequences.
+ Good luck testing your short-term memory!

+ ###I wish you all a good experience using this game!